October 22, 2025 (5mo ago) — last updated March 12, 2026 (1mo ago)

-Clear, practical guide to the 12 universal laws—what they mean, how to use them, and how Dan Millman’s Life Purpose system personalizes them.
+Clear, actionable guide to the 12 universal laws, how they shape outcomes, and how Dan Millman’s Life Purpose system personalizes them.

 ← Back to blog